Located in the Coromandel region

 All campgrounds in the Northern Coromandel are now Pack In, Pack Out for waste management.

-Dogs and other domestic animals are strictly prohibited at campsites in the Northern Coromandel.
+Dogs and other domestic animals are strictly prohibited at campsites and on DOC land in the Northern Coromandel.

 All Northern Coromandel campgrounds operate on a Pack In Pack Out policy.
 There are no facilities for waste disposal or recycling.
 The nearest waste transfer station is Hauraki Road, Coromandel.

 To reduce smells and vermin, it's a good idea to bring your own sealed buckets for food waste.
 Waikawau Bay Campground does have a compost bin for your use though.

 You should boil all water from Coromandel rivers, streams and campsites before drinking to eliminate any risk of infection from giardia.
 Waikawau Bay camp now has a filtered water system.
 But we recommend still boiling your water before you use it.

 All campgrounds have toilets.
 Campers may use their own chemical toilets.
 For health reasons, pit toilets are not allowed.

 We expect good behaviour from visitors to conservation areas: